 Town Square has an unsupervised, fully enclosed dog park with grass and gravel, agility equipment and lots of areas to sniff.

-Dog-friendly hotels and clubs
+Hotels and clubs

 V Hotel Dubai, Curio Collection by Hilton, is pet friendly and allows pets to check in with their owners, however pets are not allowed in the restaurants.

-Dog-friendly activities Dubai
+Dog-friendly activities in Dubai and Abu Dhabi

 Pilates: The Animal Agency and Phoenix Rising hold regular Puppy Pilates classes for owners and their canines.
 The classes are suitable for smaller, well behaved dogs and are held in a variety of indoor and outdoor venues across the city.
 The Animal Agency also hosts mind and body classes, such as meditation and fitness, for pets and their owners.
 Follow The Animal Agency on Instagram and Facebook for details of upcoming sessions.